Telephone Fundraising Campaign 2021

 Hello!
 My name is Ayesha and I’m a second year History and Philosophy of Science student at Trinity.
 I’m the current BME Officer for Trinity’s Student Union and have just started rowing and playing badminton.
 I look forward to hearing about the huge variety of careers our alumni have chosen after their degrees!

 I’m Evie and I am a second year HSPS student.
 At Trinity I have so far been involved in the Cambridge Union, Trinity Politics Society and Trinity FemSoc and worked on the Trinity mentor programme.
 I am really looking forward to speaking to a wide range of Trinity alumni.

 I’m Isabella and I am a first-year medical student.
 Since coming to Trinity, I have established Trinity Anti-Microbial Resistance (AMR) Action Group with the help of Dame Sally Davies.
 I also volunteer as a mentor for disadvantaged students applying to Oxbridge.
 I am so excited to talk to Trinity’s amazing alumni.

 • What is the Telethon?

 The Telethon is an annual three-week long telephone fundraising campaign run by the Alumni Relations and Development Office, which usually takes place during the Easter Vacation.
 It aims to raise important funds for College initiatives, as well as to connect our current students with alumni.
-Last year, our student callers spoke with nearly 800 alumni from all over the world.
+Last year, our student callers spoke with over 400 alumni from all over the world.

 • Will the Telethon be COVID safe?

 Student and staff safety is incredibly important to us.
-We will be making every effort to ensure that the Telethon is COVID safe and will be following government and College regulations at all times.
+We will be making every effort to ensure that the Telethon is COVID safe, and we will be following government and College regulations at all times.

 • What is the College raising money for?